Collective Noun of Thieves: Meaning, Origin, Example Sentences, Synonyms and Quiz

 The names for thieves are gang, pack, den, skulk, crew and rookery.

-Is team of Thieves correct?
+Is the team of Thieves correct?

 Yes, a team of thieves is correct as it describes a group of thieves.
-Moreover, there are other names for the collective noun of thieves such as gang, pack, den, skulk, crew and rookery.
+Moreover, there are other names for the collective noun of thieves, such as gang, pack, den, skulk, crew and rookery.

 This was all about the ‘collective noun of thieves’.
 Hopefully, you understood the concept and where it’s used.
 You can also follow the Learn English page of Leverage Edu for more exciting and informative blogs related to English grammar and the English language.